tinyx3k/ransomware.live/docs/about.md

 ## 🔭 Sources

-You can find all leaks in json format [here](https://raw.githubusercontent.com/JMousqueton/ransomwatch/main/posts.json)
+You can find all ransomware leaks in json format [here](https://raw.githubusercontent.com/JMousqueton/ransomwatch/main/posts.json) or in CSV format [here](posts.csv).

 ## ♻️ Changelog

-You can find the changelog [here](CHANGELOG.md)
+You can find the changelog [here](CHANGELOG.md).

 ## ⚙️ Contribution

 Ransomwatch.live is also reliant on third-party contributions.
-Please open a pull request or issue on the [Github repository](https://github.com/jmousqueton/ransomwatch/issues)
+Please open a pull request or issue on the [Github repository](https://github.com/jmousqueton/ransomwatch/issues).